 - Do something spontaneous and playful around another person (e.g., saying something silly, contorting your body in a weird way, or telling a funny story or joke).

 - Watch a classic comedy show you haven’t seen before and laugh as much as possible.

 - Read about a religion/spirituality different from your own and look for ways in which the core messages parallel one another.

 - Contemplate the “sacredness” of this present moment.
 Allow yourself to find meaning in the moment.

 Click here to find a printable version of this list.

 Remember: the intervention shown to be effective is using a top strength in a new way every day (for a week) so these ideas will just get you started.
 You might need to use creativity and curiosity to create other new ways or you might put a twist on one of the above suggestions (e.g., the activity “surprise somebody with a small gift” might be used with different people in your life).

-For more ideas, see my previous blog post that offered a ROAD MAP for character strengths use.
+For more ideas, see my other blog post that offered a ROAD MAP for character strengths use.
 The action verbs – reflect, observe, appreciate, discuss, monitor, ask, and plan – can provide an endless array of options for you to use your signature strengths in new ways.
-For a list of ways you can practice this, click here.